peitsche/Home-Credit-Default-Risk/README.md

 Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target.

 ## Approach
 We have used both a deep neural network (Keras) and LightGBM to predict to predict the default risk.
 Our final public score was 0.79221, while the winning score achieved 0.80570.
-One of the main challenges was feature aggreagtion and engineering based (in total) seven different datasets.
+One of the main challenges was feature aggreagtion and engineering based on (in total) seven different datasets.